Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 A person running with a heart rate monitor.

-Heat and Heart Rate: How Does Heat Affect Heart Rate Zones During Workouts?
+Heat and Heart Rate: Can Heat Make Your Heart Rate Go Up?

-One of the downsides of heart rate training is that even for the same individual, the heart rate during exercise, or even during everyday life, can be impacted by a number of factors such as your stress level, hydration level, and even temperature.
+One of the downsides of heart rate training is that even for the same individual, heart rate during exercise or even during everyday life can be impacted by factors such as stress level, hydration level, and even the hot weather.

-“Running in hot temperatures can challenge anyone, even elite athletes,” says Lato.
+“Running in extreme temperatures can challenge anyone, even elite athletes,” says Lato.
 “It’s important to make adjustments and tune into what your body needs to prevent risk, especially in high heat.”

-Lato further explained how temperature affects heart rate training and increases your heart rate in general:
+Lato further explained how temperature affects your cardiovascular system:

 “Exercise generates heat and increases our body temperature,” says Lato.
 “As your body temperature increases, whether from exercise, heat or a combination of both, your heart must work harder to increase circulation in an effort to cool down.”

-So, when you are exercising in an already hot environment, your body temperature can increase rapidly and exceed the “safe“ range.
+So, when exercising in an already hot environment, your body’s core temperature can increase rapidly and exceed the “safe“ range.

-As such, the body doubles down on the thermoregulatory mechanisms that are normally initiated during exercise to cool your body down: sweating and increased blood flow to the skin.
+As such, the body doubles down on the thermoregulatory mechanisms normally initiated during exercise to cool your body down: sweating and increased blood flow to the skin.

 These are both energy-intensive processes, so your heart rate can increase.